boaz-foux/H.EDON/README.md

 HEDON::SETTER(CLASS_TYPE ,set);
 ```

-HEDON has been developed on OS X  ( el capitan ) ,
+HEDON has been developed mainly on OS X ( el capitan ).
-Currently we have a small bug with functions that return char pointers on linux that will be solved soon.